ms31dc/LeetCode/README.md

 # LeetCode
-Various problems solved on LeetCode
+List of all the problems solved on LeetCode:

+1. Jewels and Stones - Path(LeetCode/Algorithms/Jewels and Stones)